..

 but have been out-performed by Everton.
 Maybe this is indicative of the

 talent of David Moyes, as he continues his search for the One Ring.
-The list can also provide some way to
+The list can also provide

-the benefit of hindsight that Spurs spent over £70m during 2005/06, 2006/07
+see with the benefit of hindsight that Spurs spent over £70m during 2005/06,

-and 2007/08 under Levy and Comolli, Jol and Ramos.
-Clearly that level of
+2006/07 and 2007/08 under Levy and Comolli, Jol and Ramos.
+Clearly that level

-investment in theory would have an impact on the quality of the squad even
+of investment in theory would have an impact on the quality of the squad even

 though it seems the majority of the players signed during that period have